-Trader Joe’s TOMATO BASIL MARINARA SAUCE
+Trader Joe’s TOMATO BASIL MARINARA SAUCE, a pantry must have

-This is a very good what you might call every day tomato sauce, frankly equal to some sauces more than this two dollar jar.
-You can fix it up easily too to taste more expensive.
-I add a few cloves of slivered fresh garlic to the pan in a bit of olive oil, let the garlic get a little toasted, then add this sauce to the pan.
-Add some more herbs to your liking, especially a little fresh basil should you have some.
-A dash of red pepper flakes?
+You can fix it up easily too.
+Love garlic?
+I do.
+So I added a few cloves of slivered fresh garlic to the pan in a bit of olive oil, let the garlic get a little toasted, then poured in this sauce.
+Add some more herbs to your liking as well, especially a little fresh basil should you have some.
+A dash of red pepper flakes perhaps?

-Even if you do nothing, this is a very tasty versatile sauce which can not only be used for pasta but for making dishes.
+Even if you do nothing, this is a very tasty versatile sauce which can not only be used for pasta but for cooking and making other dishes.
 “Use it as a simmer sauce for chicken breasts or meatballs.
 Or, let it be the starting point for your own sauce-creation.
 So many different ways to enjoy this enduring sauce.”

 https://www.traderjoes.com/home/products/pdp/tomato-basil-marinara-sauce-045029

-If you are on a tight budget Trader Joe’s has you covered.
-Let’s figure, you buy one of their pastas that still cost just 99 cents.
-Then grab a jar of this sauce (or the roasted garlic version).
+If you are on a tight budget Trader Joe’s can help with dinner.
+Let’s figure, you buy one of their pastas that still cost 99 cents.
+Grab a jar of this sauce.
 You’ve spent three bucks and you have dinner.

 If your budget allows that might even leave room for some upgrades to say, one of their “artisanal” pastas ($2) and maybe some leeway to add a bread and salad…. $1.99 for a baguette and maybe a $2.29 bag of arugula.

-ING: TOMATO PUREE, DICED TOMATOES, SOYBEAN OIL, SUGAR, SALT, DRIED ONIONS, DRIED GARLIC, CITRIC ACID (ACIDULANT), EXTRA VIRGIN OLIVE OIL, DRIED PARSLEY, DRIED BASIL, DRIED OREGANO, NATURAL FLAVOR.
+INGREDIENTS: TOMATO PUREE, DICED TOMATOES, SOYBEAN OIL, SUGAR, SALT, DRIED ONIONS, DRIED GARLIC, CITRIC ACID (ACIDULANT), EXTRA VIRGIN OLIVE OIL, DRIED PARSLEY, DRIED BASIL, DRIED OREGANO, NATURAL FLAVOR.

 DIY Shawarma Chicken (Recipe)